Ricky Martin's Success and Achievements in Timeline

 1998: International Success with 'Vuelve'

-In 1998, Ricky Martin solidified his international success with his fourth album, 'Vuelve', which earned him his first Grammy Award and featured songs like "Vuelve" and "La Copa de la Vida".
+In 1998, Ricky Martin solidified his international success with his fourth album, 'Vuelve'.
+He also earned his first Grammy Award.
+The album featured the hit songs "Vuelve" and "La Copa de la Vida."

-On February 24, 1999, Ricky Martin performed a bilingual version of "La Copa de la Vida" at the 41st Annual Grammy Awards and won his first Grammy award for Best Latin Pop Performance for Vuelve.
+On February 24, 1999, Ricky Martin performed "La Copa de la Vida" at the 41st Annual Grammy Awards, receiving a standing ovation.
+He also won his first Grammy award for Best Latin Pop Performance for his album Vuelve.

-On May 11, 1999, Ricky Martin released his first English-language album, titled Ricky Martin.
-It debuted at number one on the US Billboard 200 with 661,000 copies sold in the first week.
+On May 11, 1999, Ricky Martin released his self-titled English language album.
+The album debuted at number one on the US Billboard 200, selling 661,000 copies in its first week.

-In 1999, Ricky Martin became the first Latin artist nominated for Video of the Year at the MTV Video Music Awards for "Livin' la Vida Loca".
-The video won five awards at the ceremony.
+In 1999, Ricky Martin was nominated for Video of the Year at the MTV Video Music Awards for "Livin' la Vida Loca", becoming the first Latin artist to receive a nomination in this category.

-In 1999, Ricky Martin's song "María" was featured in the Guinness Book of Records as the biggest Latin hit.
+In 1999, the song 'María' was featured in The Guinness Book of Records as the biggest Latin hit.
+The song was released as the second single from the album A Medio Vivir.

 2000: Livin' la Vida Loca Tour

-In 2000, Ricky Martin's Livin' la Vida Loca Tour became the highest-grossing tour by a Latin artist in the US.
+In 2000, Ricky Martin's Livin' la Vida Loca Tour was the highest-grossing tour by a Latin artist in the US, marking a significant achievement in his touring career.

 In 2001, the music video for "She Bangs" was awarded Best Music Video at the 2nd Annual Latin Grammy Awards, Best Clip of the Year – Latin at the 2001 Billboard Music Video Awards, and Video of the Year at the 13th Lo Nuestro Awards.